yellowmessenger/documentation/docs/updates/overview.md

 ## 3. **Web widgets**

-#### 3.1 Storing the response of the Time node in the Date & Time picker, and Time picker cards in GTM format
+#### 3.1 Store the response of the Time node in the Date & Time picker, and Time picker cards in GTM format

 Previously, user selection was saved in local time which would vary across regions.
 Currently, the Time node in Date & Time picker, and Time picker cards are saved in GMT to maintain the standard.